telerik/xaml-docs/knowledge-base/kb-windowsformhost-rendering.md

 ---
-title: Windows Form Host is Not Rendering if The Panel is Collapsible
+title: WinForms Host is Not Rendering if The RadRibbonView Panel is Collapsible
-description: "This article demonstrates how to render window host if the Panel is folding"
+description: "The content of RadRibbonView is not visible when the control is minimizable and WindowsFormsHost is used."
-type: how-to
+type: troubleshooting
-page_title: Render Windows Form Host if The Panel is Collapsible in RadRibbonView For WPF
+page_title: Render Windows Form Host when the RibbonView content is minimized
 slug: kb-ribbonview-window-host-rendering
 position: 0
 tags: windowsform, ribbonview, rendering, collapsible